RTEMS/rtems-docs/eng/req/items.rst

 method
     The attribute value shall be a :ref:`SpecTypeRequirementValidationMethod`.
     Validation by test is done through :ref:`SpecTypeTestCaseItemType` items.

+references
+    The attribute value shall be a list.
+Each list element shall be an :ref:`SpecTypeExternalReference`.

 text
     The attribute value shall be a string.
 It shall provide the validation